Zinabuf/GCIM/README.md

 **Target dataset**: The target dataset for the model is also similar in data format, except, the use of PRS of the exposure variable(PRS of E) rather than the use of entire exposure values, and also includes the constant values for the fourth column, which is the square of the third column in the GxEprs model.

 **Example data**
-To conduct a GCIM analysis, we must use the same data format as GxEprs, especially in the discovery dataset, but there is a slight difference in the target dataset; no need for the square of the exposure variables.
-Here is an example of analysis using the R script in the exaple directories.
+To conduct a GCIM analysis, we must use the same data format as GxEprs, especially in the discovery dataset.
+However, there is a slight difference in the target dataset, as the square of the exposure variables is not required.
+Here is an example of analysis using the R script in the example directories.
 1. Quantitative outcome
 1.1. quantitative exposure